What Happens During the Free Consultation With a Lawyer?

 So these are specific attorneys that are able to evaluate your case and determine whether or not that this is a matter that we can assist you with.
 And if it’s something that we can’t assist you with, they offer you available resources ultimately at the end of this to hopefully help you find the right place you need to be.

-Ben Corhan: [00:04:27] When you call you want to make sure that you have certain information that’s readily available.
+Ben Cochran: [00:04:27] When you call you to want to make sure that you have certain information that’s readily available.
 For whatever matter that you’re calling about, whatever type of case it is you want to have the relevant documentation that has currently been filed in your individual case.
-Now whether that be filed documents with a governmental body, whether that be file documents if there is an adverse party or an other side to it have those available so that they can be discussed with the attorney when they’re getting a free consultation.
+Now whether that be filed documents with a governmental body, whether that be file documents if there is an adverse party or another side to it have those available so that they can be discussed with the attorney when they’re getting a free consultation.

 Additional information is to have readily available the medical information that you obtained so far.
 Any information as to who you’ve been treating with, any discharge summaries that you have that acknowledge what diagnosis has been rendered by your treating physicians thus far.